Panda0406/Reinforcement-Learning-Distant-Supervision-RE/README.md

 * ``panda 0.19.1``

 ### Datasets and word embeddings
-* [Dataset and Pretrained word embeddings](https://pan.baidu.com/s/1RT6bBtqzsJg4WfBCBvqw4g) are from [OpenNRE](https://github.com/thunlp/OpenNRE).
-Please download and put it into this directory.
+* Dataset and Pretrained word embeddings are from [OpenNRE](https://github.com/thunlp/OpenNRE).
+Please download([Baidu Yun](https://pan.baidu.com/s/1RT6bBtqzsJg4WfBCBvqw4g) or [Google Drive](https://drive.google.com/file/d/1A943IrksZ6YHW6W3RNNBIXzABAPeb6HL/view?usp=sharing)) and put it into this directory.
 * We include two versions of training dataset; they have different size, ``522611`` sentences and ``570088`` sentences repectively.
 This two options are included in ``args.py``.
 Compared with ``570088`` version, ``522611`` version removes entity pairs that are repetitive with test dataset. ``522611`` is the default options in ``args.py``.

 ### Training